corda/corda-docs/content/en/docs/corda-os/4.4/cordapp-constraint-migration.md

 {{< /tabs >}}

-* As a node operator you need to add the new signed version of the contracts CorDapp to the `/cordapps` folder together with the latest version of the flows jar.
+* As a node operator, you need to add the new signed version of the contracts CorDapp to the `/cordapps` folder together with the latest version of the flows jar.
-Please also ensure that the original unsigned contracts CorDapp is removed from the `/cordapps` folder (this will already be present in the nodes attachments store) to ensure the lookup code in step 3 retrieves the correct signed contract CorDapp JAR.
+Please also ensure that the original unsigned contracts CorDapp is removed from the `/cordapps` folder (this will already be present in the node's attachments store) to ensure the lookup code in step 3 retrieves the correct signed contract CorDapp JAR.